 Easy Eggplant Curry eggplant in a pot simmering.

 Continue to simmer and stir occasionally for 10 minutes.
-Remove the cardamom pods and cloves and spoon the curry into bowls.
-Top with some fresh cilantro and serve with a side of steamed rice.
+Remove the cardamom pods and cloves and spoon the curry into bowls over basmati rice.
+Top with some fresh cilantro and flatbreads.

 Easy Eggplant Curry curry in a bowl.